 Portfolio manager’s Letter August 2002

-From March 31, 2000 to July 31, 2002 the composite return for Losch Asset Management Company’s managed accounts was a plus 27.4%, while the Wilshire total Market index has shown a decline of 39.7% and the NASDAQ is down 70.9%.
+From March 31, 2000 to July 31, 2002 the composite return for Losch Management Company’s managed accounts was a plus 27.4%, while the Wilshire total Market index has shown a decline of 39.7% and the NASDAQ is down 70.9%.
 Normally I would consider it impossible to beat the big indexes by this sort of margin, but these clearly are not ordinary times.
-While, this performance is probably not a testimony to management genius, it is clearly a documentation of the insanity that prevailed on Wall Street two and a quarter years ago.
+While, this performance is probably not a testimony to management genius, it is clearly a documentation of the insanity that prevailed on Wall Street two and a quarter years ago for the bear market.
 I thought it might be interesting to explore some of the reasons behind these results.

 The truth is, it has been fairly easy to beat the market over the course of this bear market, all you had to do, was to be willing to move in the opposite direction of the big money, and listen to Warren and Charlie.
 Specifically, this record is the result a few simple decisions: